seon-b/task-management/README.md

-# Task Management
+# Task Management (Demo Mode)

 Task Management is a web application that enables users to create tasks and set deadlines for when the task should be completed.
+The demo mode has the login, database and authentication features disabled.
+The app is fully functional but the user will not be able to save data and will reset if the app is refreshed.

 ## Description